§ Trust Spanning Protocol (TSP) Specification

 The destination’s intermediary, Q

-, also decrypts, if it’s confidential, the payload header fields to retrieve the remaining route VID list.
+, also decrypts, if it’s confidential, the control payload fields to retrieve the remaining route VID list.
 The next VID in the list, VID_q1

 , is the next hop’s VID.
 Q